defire04/fish-order-telegram-bot/README.md

-# Fish Order Telegram Bot
+# Quad Bike Shop Telegram Bot (aiogram)

-This is a Telegram bot for ordering decorative fish food.
-It features a dynamic catalog of multiple brands, a shopping cart system, and an extended checkout flow (including full name, phone number, comment, and multiple delivery options).
-It also provides an admin panel to add or remove products, view the product list, track orders, and display basic statistics.
+This repository contains a Telegram bot for selling quad bikes (ATVs) using **aiogram 3.x**.
+It provides a dynamic product catalog, a shopping cart flow, an order checkout process, and an admin panel for managing products and viewing orders.

 ## Key Features